Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Quantifier Comprehension in LLMs

-As proposed by \cite{michaelov2022rarely}, the \textit{most}-type and \textit{few}-type quantifier accuracy is then calculated as the ratio of sentences following the above equation for the respective quantifiers.
+As proposed by \cite{michaelov2022rarely}, the \textit{most}-type and \textit{few}-type quantifier accuracy is then calculated as the ratio of sentences following the above equations for the respective quantifiers.
 Figure \ref{fig:comparison} shows \textit{most}-type and \textit{few}-type accuracy for different LLMs as a function of the number of parameters in the model.
 We also see the inverse-scaling of \textit{few}-type quantifier understanding very clearly.
 As shown by the plot, as the number of parameters increase, the \textit{few}-type quantifier comprehension gets worse.
+Figure \ref{fig:comparison} is created using our normalized definition of surprisal taking into account the subword tokenization, and is thus slightly different from the original paper.